 Use ottomans with storage inside, side tables with drawers, and built-ins with closed cabinetry to manage clutter while maintaining style.

-Home Decor for Living Room: Styling and Accessories
+Home Decor for Living Room: Styling & Accessories

 The Art of Layering